brandinho/Poker-Probability-Approximation/README.md

 To get started, clone this repo and open the file `pokerDeepLearningModel.py`

-You will see three variables near the top of the file which you can toggle before running the file
+You will see three variables near the top of the file which you can toggle before running

 ```
 num_data_points = 1000           # The number of instances we want in our sample dataset